SzyJ/homepage./README.md

 Also, I am not that femiliar with JavaScript so I may have used slightly innefficient methods of doing things. :tired_face:

+Want to try it out?
+Its here: [homepage.](http://szymonjackiewi.cz/homepage./)

 ## TODO list
 * Optimise search algorithm
 * Redirect to error page when error occurs allowing for use as a search engine